Santosh-Gupta/Lit2Vec/README.md

 Updates 7-16-18:

 -I added a new notebook for creating T-SNE maps for embeddings closest to a particular book.
 The name of the notebook is called Book2VecIndividualBookMaps.ipynb .
-Several sample T-SNE images are included below.
+Several sample T-SNE book maps images are displayed below.

 --------------------------------------------------------------------------------